avnet-iotconnect/iotc-azurertos-sdk/README.md

     of the STM32CubeExpansion_Cloud_AZURE_V1.2.1 BSP.
   * When running/debugging choose one of the demos form the project list first.
 Keep subdirectories selected, but unselect the actual stm32l4 sample directory
-* For NXP MIMXRT1060 EVK and other boards supported by MCUXpresso integration with AzureRTOS follow the instructions at the [nxpdemos](samples/nxpdemos).
+* For Avnet MaaxBoard RT, MIMXRT1060 and other boards supported by MCUXpresso integration with AzureRTOS follow the instructions at the [nxpdemos](samples/nxpdemos).
 * For NXP MIMXRT1060 EVK, you can also:
   * Download and install MCUXpresso IDE